-Visiting the Exclusion Zone you will receive a Geiger Counter, which is an instrument that measures ionizing radiation in the environment.
-When this instrument begins to detect radiation, it emits a sound indicating on the screen indicates the value in radiation units.
+Visiting the Exclusion Zone I was provided of a dosimeter, which is an instrument that measures ionizing radiation.
+When the instrument begins to detect radiation, it emits a sound and on the screen indicates the value in radiation units.
 The one I used in my tour to Chernobyl gave the values in Microsieverts (abbreviated µSv).

-The radiation unit is in Sieverts (abbreviated Sv).
-1 Sv represents a very large dose of radiation, that although is not fatal, could cause radiation sickness, including nausea and reducing the white blood cell count.
-However, this value is huge and today the radiation dose that can be received in Chernobyl, it’s almost 1 million times less.
-It’s less than the radiation you are exposed in a transatlantic flight (0.08 mSv).
+To undertand better what it means, 1 Sievert (abbreviated Sv) represents a very large dose of radiation, that although is not fatal, could cause radiation sickness, including nausea and reducing the white blood cell count.
+However, this value is huge and today the radiation dose that can be received in Chernobyl, it’s almost 1 million times less, even less than the radiation received in a transatlantic flight (0.08 mSv).

-Since 1 Sv represents a large dose of radiation, in these kind of instrument are used smaller units, being commonly displayed in Millisieverts (abbreviated mSv) and Microsievers (abbreviated µSv).
+Since 1 Sv represents a large dose of radiation, dosimeters use smaller units, being commonly displayed in Millisieverts (abbreviated mSv) and Microsievers (abbreviated µSv).

 - 1 mSv is the thousandth part of a 1 Sv.
 In other words, 1.000 mSv is equal to 1 Sv.

-In the trip to Chernobyl was very interesting to learn that the global average exposure of humans to ionizing radiation in a year is between 2.4mSv to 3mSv.
-I wasn’t aware that constantly we are exposed to radiation.
-80% of this radiation comes from nature, and the rest, from human-made radiation sources.
+In this trip I learned many interesting things, like for example to know that the global average exposure of humans to ionizing radiation in a year is between 2.4mSv to 3mSv.
+We are constantly exposed to radiation.
+The 80% of it comes from nature and the rest from human-made radiation sources.

 Then, how much radiation we can receive is a day visiting Chernobyl? it’s between 0,002mSv and 0,003mSv, almost 1 thousand times less of the average dose humans receive in a year.